tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 20. Confirm activation with your domain by navigating to the Azure portal, going to the storage account and selecting **Files shares** under **Data storage**.
 Refer to the File share settings to see **Configured** on Active Directory (AD), as shown in the example below.

+    >**Note**: You may need to navigate out of the storage account and back in for the File share settings to change.

     ![This image shows how in the storage account configuration, that Active Directory Domain Services is configured.](images/portalconfirm.png "Storage account configuration")